Test your basic knowledge |

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-10. The division of power between the states and the federal - or national - government
+12. The supporters of the Constitution who supported a strong federal - or national - government

 19. System of government that gives each branch of government ways to limit the powers of the other two